SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/17 - Combining Python Files.md

 h.say_hello()
 ```

-This:

-* Shortens the namespace
-* Makes code faster to write
-* Still keeps names organized

-Aliases are especially useful when:

-* Module names are long
-* Multiple modules have similar names
+This shortens the namespace so you can just write `h` instead of `helpers` everytime, while maintaining the protection of using different namespaces.
+Aliases are especiall useful when module names are long or multiple modules have similar names.

 ## Code Runs on Import